Sam Smeaton

-Sam Smeaton (born 26 October 1988) is a professional rugby league footballer who plays as a for Doncaster in League 1.
+Sam Smeaton (born 26 October 1988) is a professional rugby league footballer who plays as a for Doncaster in the Betfred Championship.

 He previously played for Featherstone Rovers and the Sheffield Eagles in the Championship.
 Smeaton also played for the Batley Bulldogs in the Championship and spent time on loan from Batley at the York City Knights in League 1.

 Background

 Smeaton played as an amateur for the Featherstone Lions.

 Career

 Smeaton joined Featherstone Rovers in 2009.
 He missed the entire 2013 season due to injury caused by faulty gear being used during a game.